BentBr/rusty_dev_tool/README.md

 - Adding some generic db connection option(s)
 - Adding support for windows... (maybe).
 Dunno what works atm and what not ;)
 - Adding docker build alias for local Dockerfile (to only build the image)
+- Adding arguments for certain commands (such as chown)

 ##
 ##